wanghaisheng/ai-workforce-specs/README.md

+# AI Workhorse Framework AI Workhorse Model

+Formal:
-# AI Workforce Capability Specification
+AI Workforce Role-Task-Capability Specification

+Nickname:
+AI Workhorse

 if AI can do anything,then this repo should die